jumpingjoy/watchnationpro/index.md

 ### No. 6 Fossil Sport
 {% include image.html img="fossil-sport.webp" align="right" %}

-Fossil Sport is very affordable and comes in two different case sizes, 41mm and 43mm with sports style design.
+<a href="https://www.watchnationpro.com/fossil-sport-review">Fossil Sport</a> is very affordable and comes in two different case sizes, 41mm and 43mm with sports style design.
 The silicone strap of Fossil Sport is awesome in style and sweat-friendly.
 The 41mm watch faces looks good in small wrists.
 The Fossil straps are available in many colors.

 Fossil Sport runs on Wear OS and provides smartphone notifications and alerts like email and app information.
 NFC for Google pay is available.